Skip to main content

 • Consistency The database will remain in a legal state before and after the transaction.

-• Isolation When multiple transactions need to be executed, each transaction is separate and does not interfere with each other.
-Transaction A and B does not affect transaction B and C.
+• Isolation When multiple transactions need to be executed, each transaction is separate and does not interfere with the others.
+A transaction between A and B does not affect a transaction between B and C.

 • Durability Once a transaction is completed, it is permanently valid and will not be lost, even if the system suddenly fails.